MizuchiLabs/mantrae/README.md

 ### Managing DNS providers

 1. Open the "DNS Providers" section.
 1. Create new DNS provider by defining its type and associated settings.
-(Currently only Cloudflare and PowerDNS are supported)
 1. You can choose a default DNS provider for newly created routers.

 ### Settings